Skip to main content

 Geographic Distribution of Reports:

-- Hail reports dominate the central U.S., with many reports across Kansas, Missouri, and further east.
+• Hail reports are widespread across the central U.S., with many reports from Kansas, Missouri, and farther east.